 As much as we’d all love to take a nice relaxing vacation every year, they rarely come cheap.
 With the price of plane tickets, accommodations, and general travel expenses, it might be tough to fit a vacation in your budget if you’re trying to get ahead on your monthly expenses.
 This is even more true if you’ve got to pay for a trip for the whole family.

 Coming up with a week’s worth of meals can be tricky for anyone, especially when you’re on a tight budget.
 It can be even harder when you don’t walk into the grocery store with a list.
 Start by planning out your meals and what ingredients you’ll need, and try not to stray from your list.
-Keep this in mind as well as these other helpful tips to save on groceries, and challenge yourself to cut back on groceries this month.
+Keep this in mind and challenge yourself to cut back on groceries this month.

 Another helpful tip is to make sure you’re not buying groceries when you already have a freezer and pantry full of food you’ve been ignoring.
 It’s normal to leave something in the depths of your freezer and completely forget it’s there, so make sure you do your best to eat through your freezer and pantry before you run out to stock your cupboards.